williamtrelawny/public/README.md

 - Configures the required `sysctl` settings on the OS
 - Installs the `kubeadm`, `kubectl`, and `kubelet` tools from the Google Cloud `apt` repo

+**Note:** Currently, this script has only been tested on Debian 11.

 ### Usage:
 ```
 ./install-kube-tools.sh [-u]